Cal's Top Supporter

 University since 1941.

-A successful tour through the nation's Midwest and East by Cal's track & field team in 1895 is credited with the inspiration of the university's "Golden Bear" nickname.
-Since the grizzly bear is a symbol of the state of California, it was appropriate that the track team displayed a banner on their tour that featured a golden grizzly.
+A successful tour through the nation’s Midwest and East by Cal’s track & field team in 1895 is credited with the inspiration of the university’s “Golden Bear” nickname.
+Since the grizzly bear is a

-Continuing the domination they had enjoyed on the West Coast, the Cal team struck gold during their eight-meet tour by winning five of the events.
-Cal fans were supposedly so excited by their team's great performance that one of the school 's professors Charles Mills Gayley, wrote the son g "The Golden Bear."
-Since that defining moment, Cal 's athletic teams have been called the Cal Golden Bears.
+their eight-meet tour by winning five of the events.
+Cal fans were supposedly so excited by their team’s great performance that one of the school ‘s professors Charles Mills Gayley, wrote the son g “The Golden Bear.”
+Since that defining moment, Cal ‘s athletic teams have been called the Cal Golden Bears.

 Golden Bear Tradition